RequestInit

 credentials Optional

-Controls whether or not the browser sends credentials with the request.
+Controls whether or not the browser sends credentials with the request, as well as whether any Set-Cookie response headers are respected.
 Credentials are cookies, TLS client certificates, or authentication headers containing a username and password.
 This option may be any one of the following values:

 omit